setmy-info/java-low-io/src/site/markdown/DISCUSS.md

 * Developing custom communication protocols for specific use cases.

 Such protocols often require developers to implement custom solutions from scratch, following detailed technical documentation or specifications provided by the vendor.
+Specification describe also data structures to transfer.
 This scenario is particularly common in domains like industrial automation, IoT, and telecommunications, where devices or network services are designed with bespoke communication protocols tailored to specific use cases.

 TODO : milles probleem täpsemalt seisneb?
 TODO : protokolli on suht keerukas implementeerida.
 Teek oleks selleks et lihtsustada protokollide implementeerimists.